rust-lang/rustlings/website/content/community-exercises/index.md

 That's it!
 You finished your first exercise 🎉

-## Publish
+### Cargo.toml

+Except of the `bin` list, you can modify the `Cargo.toml` file as you want.

+> The `bin` list is automatically updated by running `rustlings dev update`

+- You can add dependencies in the `[dependencies]` table.
+- You might want to [configure some lints](https://doc.rust-lang.org/cargo/reference/manifest.html#the-lints-section) for all exercises.
+You can do so in the `[lints.rust]` and `[lints.clippy]` tables.

+### Publishing

 Now, add more exercises and publish them as a Git repository.

-Users just have to clone that repository and run `rustlings` in it to start working on your set of exercises just like the official ones.
+Users just have to clone that repository and run `rustlings` in it to start working on your exercises (just like the official ones).

 One difference to the official exercises is that the solution files will not be hidden until the user finishes an exercise.
-But you can trust the users to not look at the solution too early 😉
+But you can trust your users to not open the solution too early 😉

-## Share
+### Sharing

-After publishing your set of exercises, open an issue or a pull request in the official Rustlings repository to link to your project in the README 😃
+After publishing your community exercises, open an issue or a pull request in the [official Rustlings repository](https://github.com/rust-lang/rustlings) to add your project to the [list of community exercises](#list-of-community-exercises) 😃